mac-cain13/notificato/doc/certificate.md

 ### b.
 If you used the commandline for CSR generation
 1. Make sure the downloaded `.cer`-file is in the same folder as the other generated files
 2. Open the terminal and go to the folder the certificate files are in
+3. Convert Apples certificate to PEM format: `openssl x509 -inform der -in aps_development.cer -out apns-development.pem`
-3. Run `cat apns-development.cer apns-private.key > apns-certificate.pem`
+3. Then add the key and certificate together: `cat apns-development.pem apns-private.key > apns-certificate.pem`

 Now you have your certificate to push to the choosen APNS environment for the App/Passbook Pass you generated this certificate for.
 Now go on and push something!